 If you are Italian please do not read any further ….
 I’m pretty sure you were born instinctively knowing how to make Pesto Genovese.
 You were probably given a marble mortar and a wooden pestle before you could even walk and the multi-generational family recipe passed on to you from your Nonna or your Mama is ingrained on your brain like a tattoo.
 Consider yourself blessed.
 So just stop reading.
 Seriously.

 Pesto Genovese aka Classic Pesto aka Traditional Pesto is awesome.
-Nuff said.
-End of post!
+Enough said.
+End of post.
 Buon appetito.

-Pesto genovese is a deceptively simple sauce to make.
-You just need to throw some basil, pine nuts, cheese, salt, garlic, and olive oil in a food processor and BOOM!
+Pesto Genovese is a deceptively simple sauce to make.
+Just throw some basil, pine nuts, cheese, salt, garlic, and olive oil in a food processor and BOOM!
 You’re done!
-Right?

-Since us normal folks aren’t typically able to go jet-setting each time we would like fresh pesto I think it’s time to break some pesto genovese rules.
-And if you’re Italian and still reading this, don’t tell your Nonna or your Mama.
+Since us normal folks aren’t typically able to go jet-setting each time we would like fresh pesto I think it’s time to break some Pesto Genovese rules.
+And if you’re Italian and still reading this, don’t tell your Nonna.
 My ingredients will be sourced from my local grocery store.
 And they won’t be D.O.P.